 Here are some of the key areas they can help you with:

-A good OMS can help with a wide variety of business-critical processes and tasks, ensuring everything in your business is in sync and you can always fulfill your promises to your customers.
+A good Order Management software can help with a wide variety of business-critical processes and tasks, ensuring everything in your business is in sync and you can always fulfill your promises to your customers.

-The first major benefit to an OMS is that it enables your team to automate repetitive but essential processes such as reporting, processing orders, updating inventory levels, and managing returns.
+The first major benefit to an Order Management System is that it enables your team to automate repetitive but essential processes such as reporting, processing orders, updating inventory levels, and managing returns.

 Most good OMS platforms will integrate with all of your existing ecommerce software, eliminating the need for your team to transfer data between tools manually.

 At the end of each week, month, or quarter you can use the data in your OMS to build reports for your team to better understand and manage sources of demand, fulfillment operations, transportation lanes.
 With access to your key metrics, you can use the data to improve your overall operations and run more efficiently, and more profitably.

 Another key benefit of using an OMS is that you’ll have more visibility into your most popular products and SKUs.

 It can be hard to unify your sales data if you’re selling on multiple platforms, like your own website hosted on Shopify or WooCommerce, plus selling on Amazon and other third-party platforms.